Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Discussion and Future Directions

 \section{Discussion and Future Directions}

 In this work, we have investigated the evolution of Krylov complexity of holographic CFTs from the bulk-to-bulk propagator in Rindler-AdS space for local operators in the bulk, corresponding to non-local observables in the boundary theory.
 In particular, the near horizon limit of our results show that the propagator corresponding to a probe minimally coupled scalar field in the near the horizon region has a very similar structure to a conformally coupled scalar field in the asymptotic boundary.
 In order to match the rate of growth of Krylov complexity with the proper radial momentum, we had to impose that the initial velocity of the particle in the proper frame vanishes, just as if it were located on the asymptotic boundary, as per the original proposal~\cite{Caputa:2024sux}, while the specific coefficients involved in the holographic dictionary are altered.
-We found that the bulk dual of the rate of growth of Krylov complexity for a thermofield double (TFD) state perturbed by a non-local operator still is described by the proper momentum of a probe particle in the bulk, at least to a good approximation (Sec. \ref{app:figsbnKtfiniter}).
-We now elaborate on the interpretation of our results, its connection with other parts of the literature, and related future directions.
+We found that the bulk dual of the rate of growth of Krylov complexity for a TFD state perturbed by a non-local operator still is described by the proper momentum of a probe particle in the bulk.
+However, there is no exact matching, and the correspondence relation is only approximate at finite radial distance since conformal symmetries in the corresponding observables are broken.
+It is interesting to note, however, that one recovers exact matching for bulk fields in the near-horizon region of the geometry, suggesting an emergent conformal symmetry for the autocorrelation function in this region.